Rushikesh696/Rice-Image-dataset-Classification-/README.md

 ## Conclusion
-• The rice grain classification model built using transfer learning with MobileNetV2 achieved excellent results, demonstrating its effectiveness in accurately identifying different rice varieties.
+• The rice grain classification model built using transfer learning with MobileNetV2 achieved excellent results, demonstrating its effectiveness in accurately identifying different rice varieties.
 With a test accuracy of 98.6%, a low loss of 0.0456, and a weighted F1-score of 0.99, the model shows exceptional generalization and minimal misclassification across all five rice classes.
-The confusion matrix confirms the model’s robustness in distinguishing between Arborio, Basmati, Ipsala, Jasmine, and Karacadag.
-Loading the dataset using TensorFlow’s image_dataset_from_directory function ensured accurate class labeling, crucial for prediction mapping.
+The confusion matrix confirms the model’s robustness in distinguishing between Arborio, Basmati, Ipsala, Jasmine, and Karacadag.
+Loading the dataset using TensorFlow’s image_dataset_from_directory function ensured accurate class labeling, crucial for prediction mapping.
 The system also includes a function to predict and display the class of a single image with high confidence.
 Overall, the model proves to be a reliable and efficient solution for automated rice grain classification.